AaronLaw/my-setting/Raspberry Pi setting.md

     make install

-again in your 3.3 source directory and capture what it sticks where and then remove them.
+again in my 3.3 source directory and capture what it sticks where and then remove them. ("make uninstall" usually don't work.)

 The cheaper way would be to